The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Introduction

 One can view the first two theorems as corollaries of this last result, modulo the different gauge assumptions.
 However, we prefer to state them separately because each of them represent key and largely disjoint steps in the the proof of this last result.
 In addition, the Threshold Theorem represents a long sought after goal in this field.

 Some further comments are in order concerning the scattering property in the first part of the last theorem.
 As discussed in Remark~\ref{rem:scat}, in the context of subthreshold solutions scattering means that solutions are global in the caloric gauge with a bounded $S^1$ norm.
 As it turns out, here scattering carries almost exactly the same meaning.
-Precisely, we show that for large enough $T$, the solution admits a caloric representation on the time interval $[T,\infty)$, which has a finite $S$ norm.
+Precisely, we show that for large enough $T$, the solution admits a caloric representation on the time interval $[T,\infty)$, which has a finite $S^{1}$ norm.
 One consequence of this is that \emph{scattering solutions must always be topologically trivial}.

-Also, as far as the soliton bubbling off property is concerned, blow up solutions with this property are known to exist, whose energies may be arbitrarily close to the threshold\footnote{The constructions in \cite{KST2, MR2929728} are for $\G = SU(2)$ in the first topological class with $c_{2} = 1$, but a straightforward gluing argument at infinity produces the desired topologically trivial solutions.}; see \cite{KST2, MR2929728}.
+Also, as far as the soliton bubbling off property is concerned, blow up solutions with this property are known to exist.
+The constructions in \cite{KST2, MR2929728} give such examples\footnote{The constructions in \cite{KST2, MR2929728} are for $\G = SU(2)$ in the first topological class with $c_{2} = 1$ and with energies close to $\Egs$, but a straightforward gluing argument at infinity produces the desired topologically trivial solutions.} whose energies may be arbitrarily close to the threshold $2 \Egs$, and the recent work \cite{JeLa} provides\footnote{We note that \cite{JeLa} moreover gives a complete classification of possible dynamics at the threshold energy under equivariance symmetry.} a blow up solution at exactly the threshold energy $2 \Egs$.
 These solutions concentrate at the blow-up point following a rescaled soliton profile, where the soliton scale differs logarithmically from the self-similar scale.
-Similarly, we expect solutions where bubbling occurs at infinity to also exist.
-Such solutions have been obtained for related models such as the energy critical Wave Maps equation, see \cite{wm-blow-far}.
-However, to the best of our knowledge such a construction has not yet been carried out for Yang--Mills.
+Similarly, solutions where bubbling occurs at infinity also exist.
+For Yang--Mills in the topologically trivial class, this was achieved in \cite{Je}; interestingly, the nonscattering solution in \cite{Je} has exactly the threshold energy $2 E_{GS}$ (see also \cite{JeLa}).
+Such solutions have been obtained for related models such as the energy critical wave maps equation in the one-bubble case, see \cite{wm-blow-far}.